zijian-qi/zijian-qi.github.io/_pages/research.md

 1. Irrationality of Recency Effects on U.S. Crop Insurance Program Participation. (with Hongli Feng and David A. Hennessy)

-1. Landscape Complexity, Crop Insurance Losses, and Resilience to Extreme Weather Events.
+1. Crop Insurance Participation and Landscape Complexity (with Roderick M. Rejesus, Serkan Aglasan, and Emily K. Burchfield)

 1. Payments from Agricultural Conservation Programs and No-Till Adoption.